A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: Steady-State Distribution and Performance Measures

 and the level 0 steady state probability $\bp_0$ is the minimal vector solution to

-Since it is unlikely that \eqref{eq:R_k} and \eqref{eq:p_0} have closed-form solutions, however, it is more expedient to produce estimated measures of performance.
-To this end, one may apply one of several established algorithms that were developed for the purpose of estimating the steady-state distribution of an LDQBD, such as that of \cite{bri_tay95}.
+Since it is unlikely that Eqn. \eqref{eq:R_k} and Eqn. \eqref{eq:p_0} have closed-form solutions; however, it is more expedient to produce estimated measures of performance.
+To this end, one may apply one of several established algorithms that were developed for the purpose of estimating the steady-state distribution of an LDQBD, such as that of Bright and Taylor \cite{bri_tay95}.
 The method, via Algorithm 1, produces estimated stationary probabilities $p_{_{R,k}}(R^*)\sim p_{_{R,k}}$ of a truncated system $\Phi(R^*)$, say, at some level (orbit size) $R^*$ that is sufficiently large.
 The term `sufficiently large' is used in the context of the fact that

 In other words, the estimates become progressively more accurate as the system is truncated at larger levels $R^*$.
-Because Algorithm 1 produces successive estimates of $\bp_R$ by means of the matrix geometric recurrence relation \eqref{eq:bp_R}, there is a need to efficiently compute the rate matrices $R_{\ell}$, a task for which Algorithm 2 is utilized.
-Algorithm 3 provides iterative intermediate computations that are used during the execution of Algorithm 2.
+Because Algorithm 1 produces successive estimates of $\bp_R$ by means of the matrix geometric recurrence relation Eqn. \eqref{eq:bp_R}, there is a need to efficiently compute the rate matrices $R_{\ell}$, a task for which Algorithm 2 is utilized.

-With the steady-state distribution in hand, one may compute the asymptotic performance measures of the queueing inventory system $\Phi$.
-We begin with the marginal steady-state probabilities $p_i,\,p_b,\,p_f$ of the server status, which are
+With the steady-state distribution of the system $\Phi$ in hand, the asymptotic performance measures of the queueing inventory system $\Phi$ may be obtained, beginning with the marginal steady-state probabilities $p_i,\,p_b,\,p_f$ of the server status: